LEGENDS AND CULTURE IN ICELAND: TRAVEL JOURNAL TO LEARN HOW TO PRESERVE THE LOCAL EUROPEAN HERITAGE. THINK GLOBALLY, ACT LOCALLY.

 LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY training course is tailored to be fully funded by Erasmus + to teachers, trainers, headmasters and any other staff of education organizations.
 Furthermore trainers can help in Key Action 1 Application to ensure that participants can get the grant and could be eligible to receive an Erasmus + grant that covers all the costs of the course.

-We aim to get an effective follow-up to stimulate peer networking, to keep in touch and to share opinions, experiences and practices for unlimited time with this tool and other different ways of connection, like e-mail, individual Skype calls, Facetime, telephone, WhatsApp or Facebook Group ‘Nameofthecourse Europe Group’.
-Furthermore PMS ERASMUS PLUS will upload documents, videos and photos of the course in icloud, Dropbox or Google drive and will encourage all participants to share their own creation to have the maximum information in common benefits.
-In addition, photos of the training course and a sum-up video that can be used for visibility and dissemination purposes.
+We aim to get an effective follow-up to stimulate peer networking, to keep in touch and to share opinions, experiences and practices for unlimited with European tools like eTwinning and other different ways of connection, such as e-mail, individual Skype calls, phone, WhatsApp or Facebook Group.
+Furthermore PMS ERASMUS PLUS will upload documents, videos and photos of the course on icloud, Dropbox or Google drive and will encourage all participants to share their own creation to have the maximum information in common benefits.
+In addition, those pictures and videos of the training course can be used for visibility and dissemination purposes.

 - 18.07.2021 > 24.07.2021 (ID: 154218)